mrfawy/DashBoard/README.md

 # DashBoard
-user vagrant up from Devops folder
+use vagrant up from Devops folder